 I've always judged wine by its label.
 Who doesn't?
 Your cover and the following pages should be the wine label to your brand.
 Clearly be yourself immediately and set the tone you want your staff to experience, and your staff to give your customers.
 This post covers what topics you should cover when introducing your organization in your brand book in 6 "easy" steps:

-STEP 1: MISSION FIRST.
-First, let's be clear.
+STEP 1: GET CLEAR ON YOUR MISSION.
 You need a mission or guiding principles before you can create a brand identity.
 (If you need a little more clarity around brand definitions, check out my Brand Dictionary.)

 Your mission informs who you are, who you are serving, and your overarching goal.
 Your mission is the core of your identity and informs how you look and sound.
 If you haven't written your mission yet, start there.
 Need some inspiration?
 Check out these mission statements.

-STEP 3: WHAT'S INSIDE?
+STEP 3: WHAT DO YOU NEED TO EXPLAIN TO MAKE YOUR VISION CLEAR?
 Start with your Introduction (Hello).
 Your Mission and Vision are critical components along with Who You Are and will set the tone for the creative explanations that follow throughout the book.
 Tone follows.
 Then, make a list of every way you communicate with your audience- from your website to your logo, to T-shirts.
 Those will go in your creative examples section.
 Wait until you are finished with the book to include page numbers.

-STEP 5: Your mission should stand alone.
+STEP 5: GIVE YOUR MISSION ROOM TO BREATH.
+Your mission should stand alone.
 Leave space on the page to let the words stick.
 You can illustrate it with an expressive image, but I like to let people create an image for themselves of what accomplishing the mission looks like.

 STEP 6: MAKE YOUR VISION CLEAR.
 Your vision is your aspiration.
 Like the mission, it's powerful all on its own.
 Don't worry, there are many guidelines and pictures in their future.